openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 If the RP is able to perform pre-discovery of the Self-Issued OPs, and knows the Self-Issued OP's Issuer Identifier, [@!OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
 Note that when the user is expected to scan the QR code using the Self-Issued OP application, the RP may formulate a request that only includes the request parameters without including `authorization_endpoint`.

-If the RP is unable to perform pre-discovery of the Self-Issued OPs, a set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.
+If the RP is unable to perform pre-discovery of the Self-Issued OPs, a set of static metadata to be used with `openid://` as an `authorization_endpoint` is defined in this specification.

 If the Self-Issued OP is able to perform pre-registration of the RP, `client_id` MUST equal to the client identifier the RP has pre-obtained using [@!OpenID.Registration] or out-of-band mechanisms, and `registration` nor `registration_uri` parameters MUST NOT be present in the Self-Issued OP Request.
 If the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.